pachadotdev/oec-documentation/docs/05-measures.md

 \hat{x}_{c,p}^{(t)} = \frac{2x_{c,p}^{(t)} + x_{c,p}^{(t-1)} + x_{c,p}^{(t-2)}}{4}
 $$

-PLease notice this average is different to the original method presented in [@atlas2014].
+Please notice this average is different to the original method presented in [@atlas2014].

 We use this measure to construct a matrix that connects each country to the products that it makes.
 The entries in the matrix are 1 if country exports product with Revealed Comparative Advantage larger than 1, and 0 otherwise.
 We define this as the matrix $M \in \mathbb{R}^{C\times P}$ with entries: